nicklockwood/FXParser/README.md

     - (instancetype)surroundedBy:(FXParser *)parser;

-This is a convenience method that returns a new parser that matches the original string preceeded and followed by the supplied parser's expected string.
+This is a convenience method that returns a new parser that matches the original string preceded and followed by the supplied parser's expected string.
 This might be used to match a string in quotes for example, or a token surrounded by white space.
 It is equivalent to `[FXParser sequence:@[parser, self, parser]]`.

     - (instancetype)or:(FXParser *)parser;